Co housing development 'Cohaus' planned in Grey Lynn at Fairley Lodge site

-A 75-year-old social worker, a university professor with young kids, a millennial and a shitzu named Ted are some of the Aucklanders hoping to live together in an $11 million dollar "Cohaus".
+A 75-year-old social worker, a university professor with young children, a millennial and a shitzu named Ted are some of the Aucklanders hoping to live together in an $11 million dollar "Cohaus".

 Married architects Thom Gill and Helle Westergaard have designed the three-storey apartment complex they've named Cohaus with their friend David Welch, a computer science lecturer at the University of Auckland, and his partner Georgianne Griffiths.
 Both families, along with 17 other households, plan to live there if council consent is issued.

-Co-housing is a type of medium to high density housing popular in Scandanavia where residents live in private homes that are close together and share some common facilities.
+Co-housing is a type of medium to high density housing popular in Scandinavia where residents live in private homes that are close together and share some common facilities.

 New Zealand's first co-housing community, Earthsong, was set up in Ranui, West Auckland in 1995 and people in Dunedin, Nelson, Christchurch, Masterton, New Plymouth, Whangarei and Hawke's Bay are now building more.